 Last night, unable to sleep, I found I could recite the following in the correct sequence – the divinely named Celestia (closest to me), Ospedale, Fondamenta Nove, Orto, San Alvise, Tre Archi, Crea, Guglie, Riva de Biasio, Ferrovia, Piazzale di Roma, Santa Marta, San Basilio, Zattere, Spirito Santo and then, along the Giudecca, Sacca Fisola (a name sounding revoltingly anatomical), Molino Stucky, Palanca, Redentore, Zitelle, San Giorgio, San Zaccharia, Arsenale, Giardini, Sant’Elena, San Pietro di Castello, Certosa ( a separate island), Bacini and back to Celestia.
 These make a perfect circuit on the number 4 and 5 boat routes round the periphery of the whole of Venice.
 The fact that I can recite them in order is indicative of the fact that I am beginning to get a sense of the city as an integrated whole.
 By now I have also been on foot in all six of the Sestieri although I didn’t know the name of one of them.
 I am getting a sense of how it all joins together and of its proportions.
 Joseph Brodsky reckons that it takes about an hour to walk from one end to the other.
 I am also feeling that it is a city in which, putting the vast tourist population aside, real inhabitants live.
 I have discovered sporting clubs – Venezia FC in the third division (but they have been in Serie A several times) actually have a ground hidden away at one end of the island, the only one in the league reached principally by boat – old peoples’ homes, schools, universities and hospitals.
 Yesterday I found there was a municipal library nearby which I will visit tomorrow.
 I know how to sort and on what days to hang the different types of rubbish from the front door.
 I have a sense of locality.
 I have also noticed the blindingly obvious.
 People in this other-worldly city speak Italian which means that this wonder of the world is in Italy as opposed to being a startlingly unique location fallen from the skies and independent of everything else in the world.
 It shares a territory with Rome, Milan and Florence and, so, is grounded (as much as it can be) within a single polity.
 As a result of this discovery I advert sluggishly to the fact that I can attempt to improve my Italian here as well as anywhere on the mainland.

-The second floor contains the Portego Picture Gallery with paintings by Venetians such as Lunghi, Guardi and Canaletto together with lovely, sadness-tinged landscapes by Zucarelli.
-Finally there are the zany, ironic frescoes of Giandomenico Tiepolo.
-I reach the top and third floor, already tired, to encounter the Egidio Martini collection of literally hundreds of paintings from the Veneto.
-It is this that finishes me off.
-I descend to the floor giving onto the Grand Canal.
-On the small pier I step back to look at the façade, noticing that the low chain across the edge of the pier is the only thing between me and the water just in time.
-The façade bears gigantic grotesques peering down onto the passing boats – art truly in the service of power.
+The second floor contained the Portego Picture Gallery with paintings by Venetians such as Lunghi, Guardi and Canaletto together with lovely, sadness-tinged landscapes by Zucarelli.
+Finally there were the zany, ironic frescoes of Giandomenico Tiepolo.
+I reached the top and third floor, already tired, to encounter the Egidio Martini collection of literally hundreds of paintings from the Veneto.
+It was this that finished me off.
+I descended to the floor giving onto the Grand Canal.
+On the small pier I stepped back to look at the façade, noticing that the low chain across the edge of the pier was the only thing between me and the water just in time.
+The façade bore gigantic grotesques peering down onto the passing boats – art truly in the service of power.

-I depart through a courtyard under the building where Robert Browning died.
-Sitting there is a beached 18th century gondola complete with the little black shed on board you see in Canaletto paintings and in which one imagines many a water-borne tryst took place.
+I departed through a courtyard under the building where Robert Browning died.
+Sitting there was a beached 18th century gondola complete with the little black shed on board you see in Canaletto paintings and in which one imagines many a water-borne tryst took place.